EthicalCS/ethicalcs.github.io/modules/ethicalengine2/instructions.md

               trespassing=None, sameNum=True):
 ```

 Change `sameNum` so that it is `sameNum=False`.
 This will change the random generation of scenarios so that each group _may not be the same size_.
 Think carefully about how you can handle these situations.
+How can you possibly compare groups of people?

+One possible method is to come up with a _point system_ to value people.
+That is, assign each person with a point value based on their characteristics, and then save the group that is valued with the most amount of points.

+### More Reflection
-One common method is to come up with a _point system_ to value people.
-How does the change from conditionals to a point system change how you feel about this program?
+- How does the switch from conditionals to a point system change how you feel about this program?
 Why?
+- Suppose your algorithm was repurposed for military operations - do you still feel as confident in your approach?
+- In this activity, we forced you to use a set of characteristics that were already defined for you.
+But suppose that you could create your own... what would or wouldn't you include?